KitchenMods/PlateUp-Package-Manager/README.md

 PlateUp Package Manager is designed to make PlateUp modding much easier with the ability for third parties to setup repositories that you're able to pull mods from!

+PlateUp Package Manager natively supports MelonLoader based mods, although can also work with BepInEx based mods, although won't have any error checking for them.

 License
 -------